 If you're interested in a Comparative Literature concentration, please start discussing it with us as early as possible in your sophomore year, certainly well before the deadline for declaring your concentration.

 Declaring a concentration in Comparative Literature is an easy but not a mechanical process.
 You don't just fill out a form on ASK--we want to get to know you.
-If you're considering a concentration in Comparative Literature, first off, please see DUS, Prof. Dore Levy, during her office hours or by appointment.
-If you know or prefer another Concentration Advisor, feel free to see him or her instead.
-You'll find our office hours on the department website.
+If you're considering a concentration in Comparative Literature, first off, please see the Director of Undergraduate Studies (Prof. Ourida Mostefai) or another Concentration Advisor: you will find our contact information and office hours on the department website.

 - In preparation for the meeting, be sure to read all about our concentration on the "Undergraduate Program" sections of our website.
 Think about which track of the concentration might suit you.
 If you don't know, we'll help.
 If you have a clear idea of which track you'd like to follow, download the Requirements Checklist for your track below (the same checklists also appear in the outlines of the tracks in the "Undergraduate Program" section) and fill it out to the best of your ability with 1. courses you've already taken that you think might qualify for the concentration and 2. courses that you plan to take for the concentration* (see below).
 Please note that COLT 1210, Introduction to the Theory of Literature, offered each fall, is the only absolutely required course for all our concentration tracks, no substitutions accepted.
 In addition, COLT 1710 (Introduction to Literary Translation), offered each spring, is a required course for Track 3.